MJ-Fanshawe/LinaresRico_MJ_CharacterBuild_HW/README.md

 # Character Bio Build HW

-All about sPONGEbOB's character lineup!!
+All about SpongeBob's character lineup!!

 ## Contributing